Hanby House Historic Site

 Text-to-speech Audio

 Born in Pennsylvania, William Hanby (1808-1880) was the oldest of five children.
-Handy's family moved to a Quaker farmer for six years after his father died and in 1823, the fifteen-year-old apprentice ran away from a harness and saddle maker to Ohio after three years of mistreatment by his master.
-In 1828, Will worked as a saddler’s apprentice in Ohio.
-He opened a business and in 1830 he married Ann Miller, the daughter of his partner.
+William Hanby lived on a Quaker farm for six years after his father died.
+In 1823, the fifteen-year-old apprentice ran away from a harness and saddle maker to Ohio after three years of mistreatment by his master.
+In 1828, Will worked as a saddler’s apprentice in Rushville, Ohio.
+He opened a saddlery business with Samuel Miller and in 1830 he married Ann, Samuel's daughter.

-Hanby became a preacher for the United Brethren Church in 1831 and published the Religious Telescope.
-His fame grew as a result of the paper and he was elected to be 15th Bishop of the Church of the United Brethren in Christ.
-A temperance crusader, Hanby also assisted runaway slaves via the Underground Railroad.
-In 1847, the abolitionist became a co-founder of Otterbein University in Westerville.
+Hanby became a circuit-riding preacher for the United Brethren Church in 1831.
+Later he became the editor of the Religious Telescope.
+His fame grew as a result of the paper and in 1845 he was elected the15th Bishop of the Church of the United Brethren in Christ.
+An abolitionist, Hanby assisted runaways seeking freedom via the Underground Railroad.
+In 1847, Hanby was a co-founder of Otterbein University in Westerville.

-This home was built in 1846 and the Hanby family lived here from 1854 to 1870.
+This home was built in 1846 on the corner of Grove and Main Streets.
+The Hanby family lived there from 1854 to 1870.
 In 1926, the Hanby House was sold to a Pittsburgh banker for $1,500 as a birthday present for his wife, Dacia Custer Shoemaker.
-After that, Mrs. Shoemaker had conducted the house’s restoration under the support of the Ohio State Archaeological and Historical Association and helped create the Benjamin Hanby Memorial Association.
+After that, Mrs. Shoemaker conducted the house’s restoration with the support of the Ohio State Archaeological and Historical Association and she helped create the Benjamin Hanby Memorial Association.
 The Hanby house was moved to this location in Westerville as part of that organization's efforts to preserve the Hanby family history.
-The Legacy of the Hanbys” by Darcia Shoemaker was published by the Westerville Historical Society.
+The Legacy of the Hanbys by Dacia Shoemaker was published by the Westerville Historical Society.

 The Hanby house is listed on the National Register of Historic Places and also designated as a United Methodist Heritage Landmark.
-In 2011, the Hanby House has become a significant Underground Railroad site and recognized by the National Park Service Network to Freedom.
+In 2011, the Hanby House was recognized as a significant site on the Underground Railroad and is listed on the National Park Service Network to Freedom.